Battle of Eylau: Cavalry charge at Eylau

 For several crucial hours, Bennigsen could not be found.
 He had personally ridden to L'Estocq to urge that general to hasten the march of his Prussian corps to the battlefield.
 His mission was successful since L'Estocq's 9,000-man Prussian force, having lost a third of its strength to Ney's pursuit, approached the battlefield via the Russian right and passed completely behind the Russian position to its left wing.
 It gathered strength in doing so by collecting Russian stragglers and adding them to the 6,000 remaining Prussian troops.
 At 16:00, L'Estocq counterattacked by falling on Davout's exposed right flank, and the heartened Russians soon launched a fresh attack against Davout.
+The Russian situation was also improved by the accurate fire of 36 guns under Aleksey Petrovich Yermolov.
 Over the next three hours, Davout was halted and forced back to a line running from the village of Kutschitten to near the village of Anklappen towards Saint-Hilaire's right by Eylau.
 Davout, alert to the danger, formed a battery of his guns on the heights of Klein Sausgarten and personally rallied his troops while his guns drove the Prussians back into the woods.
 With nightfall, exhaustion set in and fighting on the Russian left petered out.

 By then, the roar of cannons on the Russian right had announced Ney's arrival.
 Napoleon had not recalled Ney until 08:00 of the 8th, when he realised that the Russians intended to fight.
 Although Ney was within marching distance of the battle, the heavy snow had muffled the sound of cannon fire, and he was completely unaware of the events until a messenger reached him around 10:30.
 Somewhat delayed by L'Estocq's rear guard, the leading division of Ney's corps did not reach the battlefield until around 19:00 and immediately swept forward into the Russian right and rear.
 Bennigsen counterattacked, and bitter fighting continued until 22:00, when both sides drew off a little.
 After a contentious council of war in which several of his generals forcefully argued for continuing the fight for a third day, Bennigsen at 23:00 decided to withdraw, and covered by the Cossacks, the Russians silently began to leave.
 The exhausted French did not even notice until 03:00 and were in no condition to pursue.